It’s never easy to say goodbye, especially when you didn’t get there in time.

 I love you, love you.”

 I could hear him singing it to me now.
-I could feel it in the warp and weft of my internal fabric.
+Heck, I could even hear the birds singing.
+I could feel him in the warp and weft of my internal fabric.
 In the beat of my heart keeping time with the music.
 He was there with me.
 Again.
 Because, you see, this wasn’t the first message dad sent to me after he’d passed away.
 There were many messages from him.
 In words and music.
 Letting me know he was right here all the time.
 Never too far, never really gone.

 “Um.
 Well, I really think it is between me and dad, Mel.
 I don’t think anything I said was it, no magic words.
 Just.
 It was just his time,” I said.